agmcarthur/rutgers2019/README.md

 ![CARD Overview](card_overview.jpg)

+**CARD reference sequences and significance cut-offs are under constant curation - as CARD curation evolves, the results of RGI evolve.**

 ## Lab Goals

 The goals of this laboratory is to introduce students to the diversity of molecular mechanisms underlying AMR, provide a practical exposure of databases and biocuration, illustrate the power of ontologies for organizing complex biomedical information, and provide practical skills in annotation of clinical genome sequences.
 All analyses will be performed online at http://card.mcmaster.ca